Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Conclusions.

 \section{Conclusions.}

-In this paper, we propose a depth-guided bokeh synthesis network (DebsNet) which overcomes the defects (\ie, refocus disability and physical unrelated bokeh) of the existing bokeh effect rendering methods.
-Based on DebsNet, we are able to research the attack feasibility of the bokeh effect on revealing the vulnerability of the neural networks in visual understanding tasks.
-Furthermore, we demonstrate the usage of the attacked images as the data augmentation for downstream tasks.
-In the future, we aim to introduce GAN into the framework for more realistic bokeh rendering.
-Moreover, the proposed AdvBokeh can potentially be used as a supplementary to existing degradation-mimetic adversarial attacks that are not based on additive perturbations, such as adversarial motion blur \cite{guo2020watch,iccv21_advmot}, adversarial weather elements \cite{zhai2020s,arxiv21_advhaze}, lighting conditions \cite{arxiv21_ara,ijcai21_ava,icme21_xray,cheng2020adversarial}, and other attack modalities \cite{gao2020making,tmm21_pasadena,acmmm20_amora,eccv20_spark,iccv21_flat}.
+In this paper, we propose a circle-of-confusion predictive network (CoCNet) that follows the physical priori.
+Based on CoCNet, we are able to research the influence of natural \& adversarial bokeh effects by revealing the vulnerability of the neural networks in visual understanding tasks.
+Furthermore, we demonstrate the positive usage of the attacked images as data augmentation to improve the downstream tasks.
+In the future, we aim to introduce GAN \cite{emami2020spa,tan2023alr,zhang2023transformer} into the framework for more realistic bokeh rendering.